Box Truck Accidents

 Sudden maneuvers with a box truck, such as swerving around another vehicle, can also present a danger, especially when the box truck is fully loaded.
 These vehicles are relatively top-heavy, leading to rollover accidents (as in the video below), particularly if the cargo inside suddenly shifts in response to a hard maneuver.

 The large size and weight of box trucks also present a greater danger when colliding with passenger vehicles in a traffic accident.
 Passenger vehicle construction and safety systems are designed to protect passengers from injuries in impacts involving vehicles of similar size.
 However, when a passenger vehicle is struck by a fully-loaded box truck that may weigh five or ten times as much as the passenger car, the smaller vehicle has little chance of avoiding major damage and potentially serious injuries or even deaths to the occupants.

 This video shows how easy it is to accidentally roll over a top-heavy box truck simply by taking a curve a little too quickly.
-Fortunately, the driver and his passenger didn’t appear to be hurt:More Likely Injuries Caused by Box Truck Accidents
+Fortunately, the driver and his passenger didn’t appear to be hurt:What are the Most Common Injuries from Box Truck Crashes?

 Box trucks are large and heavy, with a great deal of momentum that can cause serious injuries or even death when colliding with smaller, lighter passenger vehicles.

 The most common injuries from collisions involving box trucks include: